floydhub/floyd-docs/docs/guides/jobs/installing_dependencies.md

 ## Installing Non-Python Dependencies

 You might want to install non-Python packages or other packages that have custom installation steps.
-If you are using a Jupyter Notebook, you can follow [these steps](#installing-dependencies-inside-jupyter-notebook) to install arbitrary packages interactively.
+If you are using a Jupyter Notebook with FloydHub Workspaces, you can follow [these steps](#installing-dependencies-inside-jupyter-notebook) to install arbitrary packages interactively.

 If you are running a script using the `floyd run "<command>"` command, you can do one of the following: